-In Power Automate, we need to parse a lot of strings and collections and, sometimes, it’s essential to understand if we have something that exists inside another collection.
-Power Automate has the “contains” function that helps with this.
+In Power Automate, we parse a lot of strings and collections.
+Sometimes it's essential to know whether something exists inside another collection.
+The "contains" function does exactly that.

-For example, if you want to go through a list of people and get the unique names, you would need to:
+For example, if you want to walk through a list of people and build a list of unique names, you would:

 It's a simple example, but it would be a lot harder without the "contains" function.